27-29 June 2024

 • If you have a mac, bring an adapter.

-PRELIMINARY CONFERENCE SCHEDULE
+CONFERENCE SCHEDULE

 Please note: in order to make program design feasible, we ask that participants agree to no more than 4 active appearances in the program – an active appearance is anything that requires your presence at a specific session (acting as moderator/discussant, presenting, chairing, etc.).

-SASE preliminary Limerick Schedule (subject to change!)
+SASE Limerick Schedule

 TIME SLOT June 27 June 28 June 29